 PROBLEM FORMULATION

-Employees are the noteworthy resource of any organization, however it is as of late that it has been really acknowledged, and Human Resource (HR) departments have been arrangement.
+Employees are the noteworthy resource of any organization; however, it is as of late that it has been really acknowledged, and Human Resource (HR) departments have been arranged.
 There are number of reasons in the Indian organizations which require HR manager’s consideration.
 There are number of challenges like ‘finding the suitable and competent applicant’ and ‘how to lead the workplace’, these both are truly imperative as to advantage the organization.
-Aside from these there are additionally some different issues confronted by the organizations are managing people, spurring workers to embrace new innovations, training and recruitment etc.
+Aside from these, there are additionally some different issues confronted by the organizations, which are managing people, spurring workers to embrace new innovations, training and recruitment etc.

 Remembering these challenges, the opportunity has already knocked the doors of the organizations to discover solutions.
 From recruiting new representatives effectively, on boarding them enthusiastically, preparing them deliberately and connecting all workers astutely, there are numerous openings to stand apart with inventive Human Resource Management Practices (HRMP).
 The present Human Resource (HR) departments depend on innovation and creativity to stay with the on the bleeding edge of rivalry.
 The best organizations consider their HR teams to be accomplices in the business.
-This research paper evaluates the association between innovation and entrepreneurship in Human Resource Management Practices (HRMP).
+This research work evaluates the association between innovation and entrepreneurship in Human Resource Management Practices (HRMP).

 RESEARCH METHODOLOGY

-The principle wellspring of information utilized for the investigation is secondary information.
-The current examination is applied study with exploratory cum distinct in nature.
+The principal wellspring of information utilized for the investigation is secondary information.
+The current examination has applied study with exploratory cum distinct in nature.
 This examination follows the scientific exploration philosophy which depends on the quantitative information.
 The data related with study has been gathered from websites, journals, magazines, published and unpublished research papers and books.

 FINDINGS OF THE STUDY